TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 The user should be able to modify the Pov-Ray file so that the extensive possibilities of Pov-Ray for a photorealistic display can be used (textures, light effects, etc.)
-The main principle is to keep the POVray file as clear as possible, so that objects can be found quickly.
+The main principle is to keep the POV-Ray file as clear as possible, so that objects can be found quickly.
 A second important principle is WYSIWYG (**W**hat **Y**ou **S**ee **I**s **W**hat **Y**ou **G**et).
 The render result of the respective view in FreeCAD Gui looks like this